MINI Paceman (2013-2016) Review

 You therefore probably won’t achieve the claimed 48mpg for the standard MINI Paceman Cooper, and certainly not the 67mpg for the Cooper D.

-Insurance costs for the regular MINI Paceman shouldn’t prove too prohibitive as insurance groups are surprisingly reasonable.
-They all range from group 13 to 15, with the ALL4 versions actually coming in lower than the regular front-wheel drive models – perhaps they’re perceived as lower-risk thanks to their better traction?
+Insurance costs for the regular MINI Paceman shouldn’t prove too prohibitive, as insurance groups are surprisingly reasonable.
+They all range from group 13 to 15, with the ALL4 versions coming in lower than the regular front-wheel drive models – perhaps they’re perceived as lower-risk thanks to their better traction?

-Faster Cooper S and John Cooper Works versions represent quite a bit of a jump.
+Faster Cooper S and John Cooper Works versions represent quite a jump.
 Even a standard Cooper S is in group 27, reflecting the car’s greater performance, desirability and overall risk.
 The most expensive John Cooper Works models are in insurance group 32.

 "Early MINI Paceman prices illustrate why the model is so much more tempting as a used car proposition than when new."